 The Award is based upon performance excellence criteria created through a public-private partnership.
-In responding to these criteria, each Award applicant is expected to provide information and data on the company's improvement processes and results.
-Information and data submitted must be adequate to demonstrate that the applicant's approaches are effective and could be replicated or adapted by other organizations.
+Award applicants are expected to provide information and data on the company's key processes and results.
+The information and data must be adequate to demonstrate that applicants' approaches are effective and yield desired outcomes.

-The Award Criteria are designed not only to serve as a reliable basis for making Awards but also to permit a diagnosis of any company's overall performance management system.
+The Criteria are designed not only to serve as a reliable basis for making Awards but also to permit a diagnosis of any company's overall performance management system.
+The Criteria are used by organizations of all kinds for self-assessment, planning, training, and other purposes.